Tigers' Cabrera: Milestone nice, offensive eruption better

 “That’s great,” Cabrera said on Saturday.
 “I never expected to break that.
 Being here in this position, it means a lot to me, and it gives me extra motivation to keep doing my job.”

-There are only three other active players with 1,000 or more extra base hits: Pujols (1,223), Adrian Beltre (1,076) and Carlos Beltran (1,052).
+There are only three other active players with 1,000 or more extra-base hits: Pujols (1,223), Adrian Beltre (1,076) and Carlos Beltran (1,052).

 As for the present significance: He had gone the 10 previous games, 43 plate appearances, with just two extra-base hits.
 He was happy to see some balls find gaps.